2027: ADC Presidential Ticket Battle Begins as Another Candidate Says 'I'm Better Than Obi, Atiku'

 Two weeks ago, ADC chieftain and former presidential aspirant, Dele Momodu, publicly criticised Utomi over comments relating to the party’s ticket and the political future of Peter Obi.

-Momodu reacted to an earlier interview in which Utomi said he would withdraw support for Obi if the former Anambra State governor accepted a vice-presidential slot.
+Momodu reacted to an earlier interview in which Utomi said he would withdraw support for Obi if the former Anambra state governor accepted a vice-presidential slot.

 “Anyone insisting that Obi cannot run behind anyone is definitely not a democrat who wishes to rescue Nigeria from one-man dictatorship,” Momodu wrote on X.

-Momodu says Atiku lacks funds to bribe ADC delegates
+Momodu claims Atiku cannot bribe ADC delegates

 Momodu, the publisher of Ovation Magazine, spoke during an appearance on Channels Television’s Morning Brief programme.